dhirajbhor11/portfolio/README.md

 - [React Countup](https://github.com/glennreyes/react-countup) - A lightweight React component that can be used to quickly create animations that display numerical data in a more interesting way.
 - [React Syntax Highlighter](https://github.com/react-syntax-highlighter/react-syntax-highlighter) - Syntax highlighting component for react with prismjs or highlightjs ast using inline styles.
 - [ChromaJS](https://gka.github.io/chroma.js/) - A small-ish zero-dependency JavaScript library for all kinds of color conversions and color scales.
 - [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
-Nepcha is already integrated with Material Kit 2 React.
+Nepcha is already integrated with dhirajbhor11 portfolio.
 You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!